regmtait/regmtait.co.uk/_posts/2016-07-28-ee-to-jekyll.md

 image: how-ssl-works.png
 imagecaption: This is exactly how SSL works with a Jekyll site on Netlify

 excerpt: I've taken the time to move this site from an old ExpressionEngine (ee) CMS install to Jekyll, my favourite static site generator.
-The challenge was to see if I could replicate my previous CMS site with Jekyll without too much fudging.
-It turns out that it's possible.
+The challenge was to replicate my CMS site without too much fudging.
+It turned out to be really straightforward.

 ---